lancehaoh/HTX/README.md

 # Description

-This is an app that allows users to upload audio files to be transcribed.
+This is an app that allows users to upload audio files to be transcribed and search for transcriptions based on the names of processed files.

 # Usage Guide